vulpineblaze/irc_bot_test001/README.md

     * defense = enemy.ENDd6 + enemy.AGI - PERd6
       * your PER reduces enemy defense
-      * this makes the game offense-heavy, but im ok with that
+      * this makes the game offense-heavy, but im ok with that **its too heavy right now**

  | | | | | | | | | |